U.S. flags concerns for journalists and corruption fighters in Guatemala

 On Tuesday, Guatemalan officials said they sought to charge the former prosecutor, Juan Francisco Sandoval, with fraud, conspiracy and abuse of authority.

-As well, two well-known journalists who are vocal critics of the government have recently said they have been the target of criminal investigations, and police last month arrested three activists on charged they painted the walls of Congress during a protest in 2020.
+As well, two well-known journalists who are vocal critics of the government have recently said they have been the target of criminal investigations, and police last month arrested three activists.

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))